google/gcm/README.md

 This project contains an Android app that demonstrates these aspects of GCM:

 * Registering a client app
-* Sending downstream, upstream and notification messages.
+* Sending downstream, upstream and notification messages
 * Subscribing to topics
 * Creating notification groups
-* Using the network manager to schedule tasks.
+* Using the network manager to schedule tasks

 A full GCM implementation requires both a client implementation and a server implementation.
 For more information on GCM, including an overview and integration